cloudflare/cloudflare-docs/products/registrar/src/content/account-options/enabling-dnssec.md

 The domain name system (DNS) translates domain names into numeric Internet addresses.
 However, DNS is a fundamentally insecure protocol.
 It does not guarantee where DNS records come from and accepts any requests given to it.

 DNSSEC creates a secure layer to the domain name system by adding cryptographic signatures to DNS records.
 By doing so, your request can check the signature to verify that the record you need comes from the authoritative name server and was not altered along the way.
-You can [read more about how DNSSEC works on cloudflare.com](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/).
+[Read more about how DNSSEC works on cloudflare.com](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/).

 ## Enabling DNSSEC